158 Burlington Road

 Community Benefits and Key Facts

 The existing space has not met the needs of the Harwinton Ambulance Association for many years.
-In fact, finding a new location for the ambulance has been an ongoing project for the last 20 years or so.
+In fact, finding a new location for the ambulance has been an ongoing project for over 20 years.

 The current headquarters consists of single vehicle bay and a 16' x 16' room in the firehouse on Burlington Road.
 It does not provide the necessary space and resources as it lacks: